Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Massachusetts offers a property tax exemption for homeowners who install solar energy systems on their property.
-This state-level incentive exempts the added value of your solar installation from your annual property tax assessment, meaning you won’t pay additional property taxes on the increased home value that comes from adding solar panels.
+Massachusetts offers a property tax exemption that removes the added value of your solar system from your property tax assessment.
+This means you won’t pay additional property taxes on the increased home value that comes from installing solar panels, wind systems, or energy storage systems.
+The exemption applies to both owned and leased renewable energy systems.

 The Solar Equipment Sales Tax Exemption in Massachusetts eliminates the state’s 6.25% sales tax on solar energy equipment purchases.
-This means homeowners don’t pay sales tax when buying solar panels, inverters, batteries, and other qualifying solar equipment for their home solar installation.
+This means homeowners can save hundreds or even thousands of dollars when buying solar panels, inverters, batteries, and other solar system components, as they won’t pay the standard sales tax that applies to most retail purchases in the state.

-The ConnectedSolutions Battery Incentive is a Massachusetts state program that pays homeowners for allowing their battery storage systems to help reduce strain on the electrical grid during peak demand periods.
-When you enroll your home battery system, Mass Save utility sponsors can automatically draw stored energy from your battery during high-demand summer events, typically on hot afternoons between 3:00 p.m. and 8:00 p.m.
+The ConnectedSolutions Battery Incentive is a Massachusetts state program that pays homeowners for allowing their battery storage systems to help reduce strain on the electric grid during peak demand periods.
+When you enroll your home battery system, the utility company can automatically draw power from your battery during high-demand summer days, typically between 3:00 p.m. and 8:00 p.m. from June through September.

-Participants earn $275 per kilowatt (kW) based on their battery’s average contribution during summer events.
-For example, a typical 5-kW battery system could generate up to $1,375 per year.
-Events occur no more than 60 times per summer (June 1 – September 30) on non-holidays, with each event lasting a maximum of three hours.
-Your battery will automatically respond to signals from your utility sponsor without any action required from you.
+Participants earn $275 per kilowatt (kW) based on their battery’s average contribution during these events.
+For example, a typical 5-kW battery system could earn up to $1,375 per year.
+The utility will signal your system no more than 60 times per summer, with each event lasting a maximum of three hours on non-holiday weekdays.

-Net Metering in Massachusetts allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the power grid.
-When your solar system produces more energy than your home uses, that extra power flows to the grid and you receive credits on your electric bill at the same rate you pay for electricity (1:1 credit ratio).
+Net Metering in Massachusetts allows homeowners with solar panels to receive credit for excess electricity they generate and send back to the electric grid.
+When your solar system produces more power than your home uses, that extra energy flows to the grid and you receive credits on your electric bill at the same rate you pay for electricity (1:1 credit).
+This means every kilowatt-hour (kWh) of solar energy you export earns you the same credit as what you would pay to buy that same amount of electricity from your utility company.

-The financial benefit varies by utility company.
-For National Grid, Eversource, and Unitil customers, excess credits carry over month to month as dollar values indefinitely with no annual payout – meaning you keep building credits during sunny months to use during less productive periods.
-Taunton Municipal Light Department customers receive monthly settlement, where excess production above monthly consumption is credited at a lower generation rate of approximately 6.5-9.5 cents per kWh rather than the full retail rate.
+The financial benefits vary slightly depending on your utility company.
+For customers of National Grid, Eversource, and Unitil, excess credits carry over from month to month indefinitely as dollar values with no annual expiration or cash payout.
+This means you can build up credits during sunny summer months to offset higher usage in winter.
+However, if you’re served by Taunton Municipal Light Department, the program works differently – excess production each month is only credited at a lower generation rate (approximately 6.5-9.5 cents per kWh) rather than the full retail rate, and credits are settled monthly rather than carried forward.

 Ready to start saving with solar?